-If you don't have access to #1, email this article to your webmaster so he or she can setup HubSpot Marketing Free.
+If you don't have access to #1, email this article to your webmaster so he or she can setup HubSpot's free marketing tools for you.
 You can do the rest.

-1) Install HubSpot Marketing Free on your website.
+1) Install HubSpot's free marketing tools on your website.

 2) Create a Lead Flow and choose "slide-in box" as the type.

-Once you have HubSpot Marketing Free (or Lead Flows in your existing HubSpot portal) all set up, you'll want to start by creating a Lead Flow -- an all-in-one conversion pop-up that allows you to target your audience with specific content.
+Once you have HubSpot's free marketing tools (or Lead Flows in your existing HubSpot portal) all set up, you'll want to start by creating a Lead Flow -- an all-in-one conversion pop-up that allows you to target your audience with specific content.